ProfessorManhattan/packer-archlinux-desktop/README.md

 ## ➤ Creating Your Own Box

-You can quickly use this project to create your own minimal variables.description box by:
+You can quickly use this project to create your own minimal Archlinux Desktop box by:

 1. Creating a box on VagrantUp titled Base-Archlinux-Desktop - *Note: You can change the title by modifying the `"box_basename"` variable in `template.json`*
 2. Changing the `"vagrantup_user"` variable in `template.json` to your VagrantUp username